contact us!

 Rhiannon began dancing when she was 5 years old under the instruction of Tiffany White, before going on to dance for Raven Hunter at DanceWorks Center.
 She continued to dance in college under Mina Estrada, Susan Perlis, Blair Buras, Christine Chrest, and Claudio Ribeiro de Silva.
 She graduated from Louisiana State University in May of 2017 with a Bachelor's degree in Business Management and a minor in dance.

 Rhiannon always knew that she wanted to return to DanceWorks Center after graduation.
 She is grateful that Raven welcomed her back with open arms and she enjoys every part of teaching, from the Tiny Dancers classes to the oldest Ballet class.
 Rhiannon says that as much as she enjoyed being a student, she enjoys teaching even more.
-Rhiannon is certified through Acrobatics Arts and Dance Teacher University.
+Rhiannon is certified through Acrobatics Arts, Dance Teacher University, and Intellidance 3-5 Year Olds.

 Rhiannon is married to Justin Toups, who she says is the greatest thing that ever happened to her.
-They have one son, Brighton, who is the light of their world.
+They have two sons, Brighton, and Rhett, who are the light of their world.

 Ali Plaisance